 If you like a little more luxury, or actually a lot more the Pieter Cornelisz Hooftstraat, affectionately called P.C.
 Hooftstraat is where you can do some serious damage to your credit card.
 In this road in the Oud Zuid district of the city, near the Rijksmuseum and the Stedelijk museum, you will find the haute couture boutiques: Cartier, Gucci, Edgar Vos, Tommy Hillfinger and the very impressive Oger shop are all located here.
 If all this is too much you can always go for a walk in the Vondelpark which is situated directly at the end of this road.

-You may find in Amsterdam lively and different markets, some of them have food and general goods, some are specialized in all kind of things you might be interested in – starting from biological food and antiques, ending on post stamps and art.
+You may find lively and different Amsterdam markets, some of them have food and general goods, some are specialized in all kind of things you might be interested in – starting from biological food and antiques, ending on post stamps and art.
 All markets are located within walking distance from the centre of the city.
-Check our page about Amsterdam markets for a day of the week they are open, opening hours and a location.
+Check our page about markets in Amsterdam for a day of the week they are open, opening hours and a location.

 Famous Dutch designers of the past as Gerrit Rietveld and Willem Hendrik Gispen were hardly ever active in Amsterdam.
 It is only since 1980’s that Amsterdam became an important city for the design in the Netherlands.
-Dutch design, today recognized all over the world, was usually full of Calvinistic modesty and disciplined simplicity, simultaneously seeking for the sense of humor in surrounding us world.
+Dutch design, today recognized all over the world, was usually full of Calvinistic modesty and disciplined simplicity, simultaneously seeking for the sense of humor in the world surrounding us.
 Today, Dutch designer celebrities as Marcel Wanders and the architect guru and Pritzker Prize laureate Rem Koolhaas have their home base in Amsterdam.
 Their artistic works goes far away from the traditional Dutch sober and minimalist approach.
-A number of stores in Amsterdam, which function also as galleries, propose the most recent objects created by Dutch designers.
+A number of stores, which function also as galleries, propose the most recent objects created by Dutch designers.
 Most known are Droog Design, Moooi and The Frozen Fountain, but each year brings new interesting design venues.

-Amsterdam antique shops in Amsterdam are located mostly around Spiegelgracht and Nieuwe Spiegelstraat, a small street leading towards the center of the old city from the Rijksmuseum.
+Shopping in Amsterdam for Antiques happens mainly around Spiegelgracht and Nieuwe Spiegelstraat, a small street leading towards the center of the old city from the Rijksmuseum.
 Over 70 antique shops and fine art galleries are located at this one street or its direct neighborhood called also Spiegelkwartier (Mirror Quarter).
 Even if you are not a collector yourself, a walk around this area may give you an opportunity to discover objects which will fascinate you with their beauty and their past.
 Dutch Old Master paintings are always well represented, but you will also see Delftware and ceramics, Oriental and African Art, as well as many shops with old clocks, pewter, instruments and furniture.
+Also it is worth to visit the Amsterdam antiques market and the annual event taking place the third week of November called Pan Amsterdam.

 If you are a book lover, Amsterdam is your town.
 Amsterdam has wonderful bookshops with unique books from all over the world.
-Most of the bookshops are located around or in proximity of the Spuiplein.
-Several bookshops are located on the Leliegracht (five bookshops on one side of the not very long street).
+Most of the Amsterdam bookshops are located around or in proximity of the Spuiplein.
+Amsterdam shopping for books is also good around Leliegracht (five bookshops on one side of the not very long street).
 The biggest bookshop in Amsterdam – Scheltema (Koningsplein 20) has four big floors full of books, most of them in English.

 Amsterdam being multicultural and tolerant city, which accepts many different lifestyles, has plenty of sex shops, mainly in the Red Light District and in its direct neighborhood, or around the Rembrandtplein.
 Several of them are uniquely addressed to gay or lesbian people.